Curing (food preservation)

-Necessity of curing
+Reasons for curing

 Meat decomposes rapidly if it is not preserved.
 The speed of decomposition depends on several factors, including ambient humidity, temperature, and the presence of pathogens.
 Most types of untreated meat cannot be kept at room temperature for lengthy periods before spoiling.

 Spoiled meat changes color and exudes a foul odor.
 Ingestion can cause serious food poisoning.
-Salt-curing processes were developed in antiquity in order to ensure food safety without relying on artificial anti-bacterial agents.
+Salt-curing processes were developed in antiquity in order to ensure food safety without relying on then unknown anti-bacterial agents.

 The short shelf life of fresh meat does not pose significant problems when access to it is easy and supply is abundant.
-But in times of scarcity and famine, or when the meat must be transported over long distances, the usefulness of food preservation is obvious.
+But in times of scarcity and famine, or when the meat must be transported over long distances, food preservation is necessary.

 Curing significantly increases the length of time meat remains edible, by making it inhospitable to the growth of microbes.